-- 1. Imitation of them, which is where the person who imitates them wants to be like them ,for whatever reason.
-This is haraam. - 2.
-Resembling them, which is when a person is not deliberately aiming to be like them.
-In this case it should be pointed out to him, then if he stops, all well and good; otherwise he is guilty of the kind of imitation that is haraam.
-'Abd-Allaah ibn 'Amr ibn al-'Aas (may Allaah be pleased with them both) said: "The Messenger of Allaah (peace and blessings of Allaah be upon him) saw me wearing two garments that had been dyed with safflower.
-He said, 'This is the clothing of the kuffaar, do not wear them."
-'According to another rport: "He said, 'Did you mother tell you to wear this?'
-I said, 'Should I wash them?'
-He said, 'No, burn them."
-(The two reports were narrated by Muslim in al-Libaas wa'l-Zeenah, 2077)
+One, imitation of them; this is where the person who imitates them wants to be like them, for whatever reason.
+This is Haraam.

+Two, resembling them; this is when a person is not deliberately aiming to be like them.
+In this case it should be pointed out to him, and if he stops, all well and good; otherwise he is guilty of the kind of imitation that is Haraam.
+'Abdullaah ibn 'Amr ibn al-'Aas, may Allaah be pleased with them both, said: "The Messenger of Allaah, sallallaahu 'alayhi wa sallam, saw me wearing two garments that had been dyed with safflower.
+He, sallallaahu 'alayhi wa sallam, said: 'This is the clothing of the disbelievers; do not wear them.'"
+According to another report: "He, sallallaahu 'alayhi wa sallam, said: 'Did you mother tell you to wear this?'
+I said: 'Should I wash them?'
+He, sallallaahu 'alayhi wa sallam, said: 'No, burn them.'"
+(The two reports were reported by Muslim in al-Libaas wa az-Zeenah, 2077)

-Al-Qurtubi said: "This indicates that the reason he told him not to wear them was that by wearing them he was imitating the kuffaar." (book title??
-5/399).
+Al-Qurtubi, may Allaah have mercy on him, said: "This indicates that the reason he told him not to wear them was that by wearing them he was imitating the disbelievers."
+(Al-Mufhim lima Ashkal Min Talkhees Muslim 5/993)

-It seems from the hadeeth that 'Abd-Allaah (may Allaah be pleased with him) did not realize that he was imitating the dress of the kuffaar, but the Prophet (peace be upon him) still told him off for that and explained the ruling of sharee'ah on this matter.
+It seems from the Hadeeth that 'Abdullaah, may Allaah be pleased with him, did not realize that he was imitating the dress of the disbelievers, but the Prophet of Allaah, sallallaahu 'alayhi wa sallam, still told him off for that and explained the ruling of the Sharee'ah (Islamic law) on this matter.

-If something originated with the kuffaar, And it is done by them and by others, then this is not imitation, but Shaykh al-Islam Ibn Taymiyah thought that it should be stopped so as to leave no room for excuses and so as to protect the Muslims from falling into imitation of the kuffaar, and because this serves the purpose of differing from them.
+If something originated with the disbelievers, and it is done by them and by others, then this is not imitation, but Shaykh allslaam Ibn Taymiyyah, may Allaah have mercy on him, was of the opinion that it should be stopped so as to leave no room for excuses and so as to protect the Muslims from falling into imitation of the disbelievers, and because this serves the purpose of differing from them.

-The munaafiqoon and the festivals of the kuffaar
+The Munaafiqoon (hypocrites) and the festivals of the dishelievers

-1. The socialist Baath party in one of the Arab countries tried to abolish Udhiyah (sacrifices for 'Eid al-Adhaa) on the grounds of famine and drought.
-Their supporters put up a huge banner on which was written: "For the sake of the hungry and the poor and the naked, donate the value of the sheep for udhiyah."
-(See al-Istijaabah magazine, vol. 4, Rabee' al-Thaani 1406 AH).
+1. The socialist Baath party in one of the Arab countries tried to abolish Udh-hiyah (sacrifices for 'Eed al-Adh-ha) on the grounds of famine and drought.
+Their supporters put up a huge banner on which was written: "For the sake of the hungry and the poor and the naked, donate the value of the sheep for Udh-hiyah."
+(See allstijaabah magazine, vol. 4, Rabee' ath-Thaani 1406 AH)

-Eid al-Adhaa came and went, and the Muslims in that country offered their sacrifices.
-Then when Christmas and New Year approached, preparaions began to celebrate them.
-When Christmas and New year came, they were official holidays in that country, and there were lavish parties and promiscuous soirees.
-Foremost among the people celebrating were the leaders of the scoialist Baath party whose joy at the Christian festivals made them forget the needs of the poor, hungry and naked, whose plight they only remembered at the time of the Muslims' Eids!
+'Eed al-Adh-ha came and went, and the Muslims in that country offered their sacrifices.
+Then when Christmas and New Year approached, preparations began to celebrate them.
+When Christmas and New Year came, they were official holidays in that country, and there were lavish parties and promiscuous soirees.
+Foremost among the people celebrating were the leaders of the socialist Baath party whose joy at the Christian festivals made them forget the needs of the poor, hungry and naked, whose plight they only remembered at the time of the Muslims' 'Eeds!